Derpumu/Pacifist/README.md

 # Pacifist Factorio mod

 This mod removes military tech, weapons, and ammo for an undistracted playthrough without biters.
-Compatible to a growing number of overhaul mods like K2, Bob's, Angel's.
+Compatible to a growing number of overhaul mods like Pyanodon's and Space Age.

 - [Mod portal](https://mods.factorio.com/mod/Pacifist)